 That means you can have an accurate recording of what transpired if you get into a traffic accident or police stop you.

-The video may get a bit shaky, as there’s no built-in image stabilisation.
-While this is not a big deal if you use it as a dash cam if you out it on your bike handlebars the results can be nauseating.
+The video may get a bit shaky, as there’s no built-in image stabilization.
+While this is not a big deal if you use it as a dash cam if you put it on your bike handlebars the results can be nauseating.

 The Garmin brand is famous in the fitness tech industry, so it’s not surprising that they’d enter GoPro territory.
 And they’re magnificent at it too.

 If you’re looking for a GoPro alternative, this is a solid choice.
 Out of the box, it has am IPX7 rating, which means you can immerse it in water up to a meter deep and for about 30 minutes.

 So that means you can use it while it’s raining or while kayaking.
 The dive case that lets you bring this down to 50 meters underwater is a separate purchase.

 It offers a 1.4-inch display.
 It may be small, but it’s in color.
 The battery lifespan is impressive, as you can record at 1080p for up to 3 hours.
 There are five different HD video modes.

 They range from 1080p at 30fps to 480p at 120fps for clear slow-motion action stills.
 The wireless technology lets you pair it up with your smartphone or with some Garmin wrist technology.